Wrangell, Alaska: 19th century

 S. Hall Young was a friend and companion of the naturalist John Muir, who lived in Wrangell in 1879–1880.
 Muir and Young traveled up the Stikine River, as well as to Kake, Glacier Bay, and elsewhere in Southeast Alaska.
 Young and Muir were accompanied by two Stikine elite men, Tʼaawyaat ("Toyatte", lit.
 Long Feather), and Kaadaashaan ("Kadachan"), as well Sitka Charley, as a young man who was their interpreter in Chinook Jargon and English.

-The oldest Catholic Church in Alaska; St. Rose of Lima, was established at Wrangell May 4, 1879.
+In his final book, Travels in Alaska, John Muir describes how, in June 1890−ten years after his first visit to Wrangell−he returned on a Pacific Coast Steamship Company cruise out of Portland with 180 other passengers to find that the town was now the hub of a thriving and rather tacky tourist industry.We arrived at Wrangell in the rain at 10:30 p.m.
+There was a grand rush on shore to buy curiosities and see totem poles.
+The shops were jammed and mobbed, high prices paid for shabby stuff manufactured expressly for tourist trade.
+Silver braclets hammered out of dollars and half dollars by Indian smiths are the most popular articles, then baskets, yellow cedar toy canoes, paddles, etc. Most people who travel look only at what they are directed to look at.
+Great is the power of the guidebook-maker, however ignorant.
+The oldest Catholic Church in Alaska, St. Rose of Lima, was established at Wrangell on May 4, 1879.

 Having been Tlingit territory and then under the jurisdiction of Russia, Great Britain, and the United States, Wrangell has the unique status as the only Alaskan city to have been governed under four "flags".